Gas vs. Wood Fire Pits: Pros, Cons & How to Decide

 Fire Pit Selection

+Whether you're planning year-round entertaining or creating a quiet retreat, Fountainful offers fire pits for every style and lifestyle.
 Browse our full collection, or contact us to get personal help selecting the right model.
-We’d love to help you find the perfect fit.
+We'd love to help you find the perfect fit.

-Fire pitsGardenPool & patio
+Fire pitsPool & patio